 Spring and Fall see fewer tourists, have cooler temperatures and are perfect seasons for traveling to Europe, especially to Southern Europe, where it gets unbearably hot during the summer.
 For example, Iberia considers the whole month of May, except for May 1st and 5th, to be off-peak season.

 I booked my Madrid to Chicago flight in business class with 34,000 Iberia Avios and $135 in taxes/fees.
 I transferred Ultimate Rewards points to Iberia; the transfer is instant and the points transfer at a 1:1 rate.
-I earned the points with the Chase Ink Business Preferred – the card also came with a generous sign-up bonus of 80,000 points at the time.
+I earned the points with the Ink Business Preferred® Credit Card – the card also came with a generous welcome bonus.

 Madrid Barajas Airport